eungyup/si669-final-your-trip-mate-app/README.md

 # SI 669 Final Project - Your Trip Mate App
 Your Trip Mate is a trip assistant mobile application developed with React Native, Expo, and Google Firebase.
+(This app was developed for the final project of SI 669 Mobile App Development class at the University of Michigan.)

 ## Target Audience
 Young adults (18-24) who often travel with a tight budget